Over the years PHL has spent considerable amounts of capital on ...Read more

 Kariba Crocodile Farm

 Kariba Crocodile Farm (KCF) established in 1965, KCF is the oldest of the three farms and operates as the mother farm.
 It houses the company’s main support facilities as well as Padenga’s abattoir.
 The farm is situated on land leased from the Parks and Wildlife Management Authority.
 KCF employs approximately 112 employees in permanent roles, and has the capacity to deliver up to 14,300 animals on an annual basis.

 Ume Crocodile Farm

 Ume Crocodile Farm (UCF) – located 65km away from KCF and NCF, on the Ume River, this is the second oldest of the farms having been established in 1973.
 UCF is located on land leased from the Nyaminyami Rural District Council.
 With no power supplies off the national grid by virtue of its remote location, and a very poor road connection, this farm presents many logistical challenges for the company.
 There are however other advantages, such as the availability of land, close access to labour, close proximity to egg collection areas and access to abundant water.
 The primary advantage derived from the remote location of UCF is in terms of bio-security and the consequent reduction in disease risk.

 In terms of employee numbers UCF is the largest of the farms with 145 staff in permanent roles.
-The farm currently has an annual cull capacity of around 14,300 animals, and houses a greater portion of Padenga’s domestic breeder stock.
+The farm currently has the capacity to deliver around 14,300 animals, and houses a greater portion of Padenga’s domestic breeder stock.

 Nyanyana Crocodile Farm